WHAT WE DO:

 "I officially launched my studio under the name Foundry 43 on April 3, (4/3) 2012.
 The number '43' was meant to be a symbol for following my true passions, an emblem for always pushing myself to grow as a creative and artist and human.

 With a blue-collar work ethic in my blood, I was compelled to stay true to a long line of craftsmen that influenced my life.
 I envisioned my agency as a workshop where I could consistently produce quality, handcrafted projects and designs .
 Calling it a "Foundry,” a kind of workshop that pours liquid metal into molds, made perfect sense for my vision.
 There is an honesty and authenticity in that alchemy of turning basic elements into something really purposeful.
-Plus, it sounded cool as hell.
+Plus, it sounded cool.
 I loved the idea that each time we created something, we would break the mold to bring it out.
 Every piece unique and special.”

 Ryan Wagner, Owner and Creative Director